Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 6

 from Albany, in mournful

-procession for a destination
+procession, and for a destination

-unknown, and [[?]] enshrouded in
+unknown, and enshoured enshrouded in

-mystery making a course Westerly.
+mystery. making a course Westerly.

-It was 6 o'clock where the
+It was 6 o'clock when the

 "Orveito" first moved off and about

-8 am on the last vessel was
+8 a.m. the last vessel was

 also under weigh.